 During the country visits, the expected level of effort for the evaluation should include at a minimum 5 days per country with a minimum of two members of the evaluation team to visit each country.
-Both team members should be experienced evaluators with relevant technical knowledge of the intervention being assessed.
+Team members should be experienced evaluators with relevant technical knowledge of the intervention being assessed.

-In total, it is expected that the evaluation will take at a minimum 130 person days to complete, including all team members' contributions to the inception, country visit and write up phases of the evaluation.
+In total, it is expected that the evaluation will take at a minimum 150 person days to complete, including all team members' contributions to the inception, country visit and write up phases of the evaluation.

-The methodology - including the final sampling strategy of countries - will be further developed during the inception phase under the supervision of the Evaluation Unit.
+The methodology - including the final choice of which countries to visit - will be further developed during the inception phase under the supervision of the Evaluation Unit.

-4. Audience and timing:
+5. Audience and timing

-The primary audience for this evaluation is UNCDF and key stakeholders (including programme funders) and partners in the UNCDF-supported countries that have benefited from MAP support.
+The primary audience for this evaluation is UNCDF and key stakeholders (including programme funders) and partners in the UNCDF-supported countries that have benefited from PFIP support.